Music and political warfare

 Music and political warfare have been used together in many different political contexts and cultures as a way to reach a targeted audience in order to deliver a specific political message.
-Political warfare as defined by Paul A. Smith is the "use of political means to compel an opponent to do one's will... commonly through the use of words, images and ideas."
+Political warfare, as defined by Paul A. Smith, is the "use of political means to compel an opponent to do one's will... commonly through the use of words, images and ideas."
 Music is useful because it creates an easily recognizable and memorable method of delivery for the desired message.
-Music is particularly useful medium for the delivery of propaganda.
-Jacques Ellul stated that for propaganda to be effective it must "fill the citizen's whole day and every day".
-Since music is often viewed to be a leisure activity, it is often not considered to be as threatening as other propaganda techniques, and as a result messages can often be surreptitiously communicated without being conspicuously noticed.
+Music is a particularly useful medium for the delivery of propaganda.
+Jacques Ellul stated that for propaganda to be effective, it must "fill the citizen's whole day and every day".
+Since music is often viewed as a leisure activity, it is often not considered to be as threatening as other propaganda techniques, and as a result messages can often be surreptitiously communicated without being conspicuously noticed.